 - What size snowshoes you should buy: consider your weight, the gear you are carrying, the snow conditions and your gender

-- Which snowshoe material are: plastic snowshoes vs. metal-framed snowshoes
+- Which snowshoe materials you should choose: plastic snowshoes vs. metal-framed snowshoes

 - Which type of snowshoe bindings are right for you: hinged or fixed